 Now, you may be thinking I am not a writer.
 Well, you don’t have to be.
 Keeping a journal is not like writing a well-structured, great grammar essay.
 It just has to be you and what you feel.
 You can write whatever you think of yourself, your surroundings, your stages of change, and your mental health.

 Journaling in recovery can also include tracking moods and cravings more accurately, which can help people understand their triggers.
 Keep in mind, it’s by you, for you.

 Set Realistic Goals and Expectations

 Every human being is a unique individual.
 What worked for someone else may not work for you.
-You have to be patient and set your own goals and expectations from your recovery process.
+You have to be client and set your own goals and expectations from your recovery process.
 These do not have to be superhuman.

 Remember, goal-setting in recovery is an ongoing process.
 You need to be flexible and change the goals if you realize a plan is too ambitious or if your priorities change.

 Help your loved one begin their recovery from drug and alcohol addiction at Pacific Sands Recovery Center in Orange County, CA today.
 Contact our team to learn more about various drug and alcohol treatment programs we offer that can help people learn the skills they need to stay sober.
 Speak to a care coordinator here today to learn more about treatment options.